yellowdog/python-examples/README_CLOUDWIZARD.md

 1. All Compute Source Templates and Compute Requirement Templates with names starting with `cloudwizard-aws` are removed.
 2. The `cloudwizard-aws` Keyring is removed.
+3. The `cloudwizard-aws` Namespace configuration is removed.

 The following actions are taken in the **AWS account**:

 1. The access key for `yellowdog-cloudwizard-user` is deleted.
 2. The IAM policy `yellowdog-cloudwizard-policy` is detached from the user.
 3. The IAM policy `yellowdog-cloudwizard-policy` is deleted.
-3. The user `yellowdog-cloudwizard-user` is deleted.
+4. The user `yellowdog-cloudwizard-user` is deleted.
-4. The `AWSServiceRoleForEC2Spot` service linked role is removed.
+5. The `AWSServiceRoleForEC2Spot` service linked role is removed.
+6. The S3 bucket `yellowdog-cloudwizard-<aws_user_id>` is emptied of objects, and removed.

 ## Idempotency